wonsunahn/CS1541_Spring2024/schedule.md

     3. Click on the "Start Assignment" button.
 There will be a count down timer on the top right once you start.
     4. Finish and submit the exam within 75 minutes.
 You can submit multiple times.
   * Optionally, you can try the "Sample GradeScope Exam (For Practice)" to get used to the mechanics.
   * Exam is open book (Lecture slides, notes, textbook, all tophat questions and homeworks you completed, use of Project 1 simulator to verify your submission).
+You are not allowed to use generative AI in any form.
   * Exam is individual work.

 ## WEEK 9 (Week of 4 MAR)